cdebotton/pruno/README.md

 # pruno
-Pruno is a globally installed build tool manager and project scaffolding tool that is configured by environment-based yaml files.
+Pruno is a build tool manager that is configured by environment-based yaml files.
 It currently has several modules for compiling project resources, running servers, minifying images, and more.
-Pruno will also scaffold out projects with various generators.
-Currently, React is the primary focus.

 Pruno is modular, so you only need to install what you need.
 This package includes scaffolding tools as well as an abstraction on top of gulp for making writing your gulpfiles dead simple.